 - Explain you are a new student on the CCA insurance plan and request your medical record number.
 The live customer service rep may also ask for your social.
 Please tell them that you don't have it, but to please verify you by address and date of birth instead.
 (Note: Either your current local address or your permanent home address may be in their system, so please be prepared to offer both.)

 - After they find your medical record number, ask to schedule an appointment.
 (Note: When you arrive for your appointment, please be prepared to show your photo ID.)

 Please call the student health insurance broker, Wells Fargo Insurance Services at 800.853.5899, Monday-Friday 8:30 a.m. to 5 p.m.
 (PST).

 Yes.
 We believe the most important aspect of our plan is the lack of a pre-existing condition clause.
 We understand that many students may have health conditions, and they deserve quality health insurance regardless of their condition.

 Pre-existing conditions do not affect the cost of the plan, nor is coverage determined by the severity of the condition.
 Registered students are covered for all medical conditions while enrolled in the plan.

 Yes.
-All degree-seeking students who are registered at 12 or more units per semester (9 units per term for the Graduate Program in Visual and Critical Studies (VCS) students) must have health insurance coverage.
+All degree-seeking students who are registered at 12 or more units per semester (9 units per term for all graduate students) must have health insurance coverage.
 An insurance fee is charged at registration each semester.

-Students registered for fewer than 12 units (except for Graduate Program in Visual and Critical Studies students taking 9 units/term) are ineligible for the Kaiser Permanente HMO student health plan.
+Students registered for fewer than 12 units (except for graduate students taking 9 units/term) are ineligible for the Kaiser Permanente HMO student health plan.
 However, other options do exist.